Betsy DeVos, Trump's pick for education secretary, open to defunding public schools

 Sanders also asked DeVos a pointed question about her family's decades of political donations to the GOP.

-"Do you think that if your family had not made hundreds of thousands of dollars in contributions to the Republican Party that you would be sitting here today?" he said.
+"Do you think that if your family had not made hundreds of millions of dollars in contributions to the Republican Party that you would be sitting here today?" he said.

 DeVos replied: "I do think there would be that possibility.
 I have been working hard to be a voice for students and to empower parents to make decisions on behalf of their children, primarily low-income children."